-Clearly, if a patient suffers a sepsis-related death, they are unable to return to productive life, and they will not be able to pay taxes.
-However, the same might be true for survivors.
-We know, for example, that 22% of survivors of sepsis who have needed Intensive Care have post-traumatic stress disorder; and that 17% of survivors have moderate-to-severe cognitive decline.
-Even if we do save a life, and particularly if we delay diagnosis and treatment, the burden of survival might mean that sufferers are unable to return to work at their previous level of function, if at all.
+Clearly, if a patient suffers a sepsis-related death, they are unable to return to productive life, and they will not be able to pay taxes - the same is true for many survivors.
+For example, 22% of survivors of sepsis who have needed Intensive Care have post-traumatic stress disorder; and 17% of survivors have moderate-to-severe cognitive decline.
+Even if we do save a life, and particularly if we delay diagnosis and treatment, survivors might struggle to return to their previous quality of life for some time..

-YHEC estimated, given that there are at least 200,000 cases of sepsis every year, that sepsis costs the NHS between ± 1.5 and ± 2 billion each year, and our wider economy at least ± 11 billion and possibly as high as ± 15.6 billion.
+YHEC estimated, given that there are at least 200,000 cases of sepsis every year, that sepsis costs the NHS between £1.5 and £2 billion each year, and our wider economy at least £11 billion and possibly as high as \pm 15.6 billion.